vladislav-gg/cms-theme-boilerplate/README.md

 ## Style guide

 For details about the HubSpot CMS Boilerplate's recommended best practices and code formatting, please reference our [style guide](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/STYLEGUIDE.md).

-## Contributing

-If you’re interested in contributing to the HubSpot CMS Boilerplate, please read [CONTRIBUTING.md](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/CONTRIBUTING.md) and [STYLEGUIDE.md](https://github.com/HubSpot/cms-theme-boilerplate/blob/master/STYLEGUIDE.md) to see how you can report an issue, make a feature request, or make a pull request.

-## Versioning

-Previous releases and their documentation are available for [download](https://github.com/HubSpot/cms-theme-boilerplate/releases).
-To provide transparency into future releases, we create a project board that documents our planning in preparation for each [upcoming major and minor version](https://github.com/HubSpot/cms-theme-boilerplate/projects).

-## Community

-You can stay up to date with HubSpot CMS Boilerplate updates and discussions in the #hs-cms-boilerplate channel in the [HubSpot Developer Slack](https://designers.hubspot.com/slack).

-## License

-The code is available under the [Apache License, Version 2.0](https://github.com/HubSpot/cms-theme-boilerplate/blob/main/LICENSE)